andrewabest/andrewbestdotcom/content/posts/discover-decide-deliver-part-two.md

 _Create a high level solution architecture_

 We need to know roughly what technical components will comprise our solution.
-It may not matter if we use Angular or React for our web front end, but it will certainly impact us if we need to use Xamarin instead of Cordova for cross-platform mobile, or need to host in AWS EC2 auto scale groups for our compute, instead of Azure Web Applications.
+It may not matter if we use Angular or React for our web front end, but it will certainly impact us if we need to use Xamarin instead of Cordova for cross-platform mobile, or need to host in AWS EC2 auto scaling groups for our compute, instead of Azure Web Applications.
 Fundamental technical decisions will have an impact on time and budget.

 The main rule here is to defer as many decisions as possible until it is the appropriate time to make them, during delivery.
 And if you aren't the one on the ground delivering, remember: no one likes being hung by someone else's rope.